-- Idle or Power-down mode should be used as often as possible with interrupts waking up the system to handle specific tasks - All un-needed peripheral functions should be disabled - The System Clock Prescaler can scale down the operating frequency during periods of low demand (See "System Clock Prescaler" on page 51.) - The ALE output can be disabled by setting AO in AUXR, thereby also reducing EMI - Write to the EEPROM by page instead of by byte to limit the number of write cycles - For AT89LP51ID2, switch the system clock from a high power oscillator like XTALA to a lower power oscillator like the internal 8 MHz oscillator during periods when frequency accuracy is not as important.
+- Idle or Power-down mode should be used as often as possible with interrupts waking up the system to handle specific tasks - All un-needed peripheral functions should be disabled - The System Clock Prescaler can scale down the operating frequency during periods of low demand (See "System Clock Prescaler" on page 47.) - The ALE output can be disabled by setting AO in AUXR, thereby also reducing EMI - For AT89LP51IC2, switch the system clock from a high power oscillator like XTALA to a lower power oscillator like the internal 8 MHz oscillator during periods when frequency accuracy is not as important.